opensearch-project/data-prepper/examples/jaeger-hotrod/README.md

 The above command will start the Jaeger Hotrod sample, Jaeger Agent, OpenTelemetry Collector, SITUP, ODFE and Kibana.

-After successful start, use the hot rod app which runs at localhost:8080.
-Now check the traces in kibana which runs at localhost:5601.
+After successful start,

+* use the hot rod app at localhost:8080
+* check the traces in kibana trace analytics dashboards at localhost:5601/app/traceAnalytics#/dashboard
-You will see two indicies,

-* otel-v1-apm-span  - This index alias will store the raw traces.
-* otel-v1-apm-service-map - This index will store the relationship between services.